vsouza/awesome-ios/README.md

  * [PJAlertView](https://github.com/PrajeetShrestha/PJAlertView) - Apple has deprecated beloved alert view but this library will add revamped alert view with far more customization possibility.
  * [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts) - A Swift library to design custom prompts with a great scope of options to choose from. :large_orange_diamond:
  * [BRYXBanner](https://github.com/bryx-inc/BRYXBanner) - A lightweight dropdown notification for iOS 7+, in Swift. :large_orange_diamond:
+ * [DatePickerDialog](https://github.com/squimer/DatePickerDialog-iOS-Swift) - A Swift library that displays an UIDatePicker within an UIAlertView :large_orange_diamond:

 ##### UITextField